Vivonzty15/Milestone_Project2/README.md

 # Milestone Project 2

-This milestone project takes place at the end of the web developer unit of the program.
-It's meant to put into practice skills learned in courses 6 (Back-end Development & APIs), 7 (React & Redux), and 8 (SQL & data Modeling)
+This was a group project done as part of the Kansas State University Software Development program.
+It is meant to put into practice skills learned in courses 6 (Back-end Development & APIs), 7 (React & Redux), and 8 (SQL & data Modeling)

 ## Deployment